MarlzRana/google-bgn-hackathon-kulture/README.md

-# Kulture - Google BCN Hackathon - The social media built on culture
+# Kulture - Google BGN Hackathon - The social media built on culture

 ## Overview
 - This project was completed as part of the Google BCN Hackathon at Google's UK headquarters